-Puno and Cusco | Expect cool temperatures in the low to mid 60s during the day and dipping into the low 40s at night.
-There can also be more wind up in the mountains.
-It will be the rainy season, during which afternoon thunderstorms are common.
+Cusco | Expect cool temperatures in the low 40s and low 60s during the day and dipping into the low 40s at night.
+It can be windy up in the mountains.
+It will also be the start of the rainy season, so afternoon thunderstorms will be common.